hargunoberoi/neogpt/harnotes.md

 Now how is that used to make a prediction?

 I think we just stick a big linear layer that just gives us B,T,V from B,T,E; I can see the whole thing now - time to code.

+[2025-05-21 17:44:27]

+Alright.
+Transformer version with custom tokenization complete.

+I do see the whole thing and it makes we swoon!

+Input text -> Tokens -> embeddings -> contextual embeddings -> probabilities

+The "activators" here are
+- UTF-8 encoding
+- token dict
+- embedding table
+- attention block
+- linear layer

+a trained model means we need everything in the "activators" section.

+One thing is, I still don't "see" the training metrics, I am not saving the learned weights and I am not doing any hyper parameter tuning.
+Those are some improvements I need to make in an updated code to make it all work.